thunderrabbit/robnugen-journal-entries/2017/09/14tos.md

 The following are the Terms of Service for Transferwise.

-Tethre are a few weird translations I noticed:
+There are a few weird translations I noticed:

 * "transfer unnecessary" instead of "forwarding prohibited"
 * "electromagnetic" instead of "electronic"